kevinskey/glee-club-central/README.md

 ```

 `SUPABASE_URL` and `SUPABASE_ANON_KEY` are required.
 If you want to enable the optional SoundCloud integration you must also provide `SOUNDCLOUD_CLIENT_ID` and `SOUNDCLOUD_CLIENT_SECRET`.
 Without these, SoundCloud authentication will fail.

+## Recording Library and Karaoke Studio

+This project uses open source audio libraries including **Tone.js**, **WaveSurfer.js**, and **soundfont-player** to power the metronome, pitch pipe, and karaoke studio.
+Saved recordings are uploaded to the Supabase `audio` bucket so your mixes remain accessible from any device.

+See [docs/RECORDING_PROCESS.md](docs/RECORDING_PROCESS.md) for a step-by-step guide on creating and managing recordings.